What Are ProBiotics?

 As there are many beneficial bacteria that can be in a good probiotic, there are two that are noted to be of great importance.

-When choosing a probiotic, look for the following characteristics, because not all strains of beneficial bacteria are created equal.
 For each type of bacteria, there are recognised super strains with Lactobacillus and the Bifidobacterium being the most beneficial for human health.

 Lactobacillus acidophilus resides primarily in the small intestine and produces a number of powerful antimicrobial compounds in the gut (including acidolin, acidolphilin, lactocidin, and bacteriocin).